29henbar/vhf-vfo-circuitpy/README.md

 # the button on the rit encoder enables/disables rit.
 # you will need a button for step/region/and band (band is if you plan to have 2m/6m)

+# New Not working correctly 8/4/2022
+# This updated code includes functions save_to_nvm and load_from_nvm for saving and loading the current band and frequency to and from non-volatile memory (NVM).
+# The values are saved whenever the band, frequency, or region is changed, and are loaded at the start of the program.
+This ensures that the device retains the
+# last used band and frequency settings across power cycles.